Thai confidence at 10-year low; floods hit more firms

 The central bank has slashed its economic growth forecast for this year to 2.6 percent from 4.1 percent and may have to cut it further if the flooding spreads right across Bangkok, which accounts for 41 percent of the country's gross domestic product.

-"We still cannot tell the exact damage, but it will be higher than 120 billion baht ($3.9 billion)," Deputy Governor Suchada Kirakul told reporters.
+"We still cannot tell the exact damage, but it will be higher than 120 billion baht," Deputy Governor Suchada Kirakul told reporters.

 The UTTC put the damage at 300-400 billion baht and forecast economic growth of 1.5-2.5 percent this year.
 If rebuilding did not start quickly and Europe's debt crisis worsened, it may be just 0.5 percent, it said.

-The floods would cut foreign tourist arrivals this year by up to 800,000 from the 18 to 19 million expected, at a cost of more than 20 billion baht ($651 million), Suchada said.
+The floods would cut foreign tourist arrivals this year by up to 800,000 from the 18 to 19 million expected, at a cost of more than 20 billion baht, Suchada said.

 In streets south of Don Muang, stagnant water chest-high in places was starting to leave dark stains on buildings in places, a Reuters reporter said.
 Many locals have refused to evacuate, some getting around on bamboo rafts, others waiting at flooded bus stops for transport provided by the military or aid groups.